loyalperson/TradeNote/README.md

 ### Local installation (advanced)
 #### Docker
-If you want to run the latest version of TradeNote you can also build the image locally, directly from GitHub repository.
+If you want to run the latest version of NoeticTrader you can also build the image locally, directly from GitHub repository.

 1. Clone from github
-2. cd into TradeNote directory
+2. cd into NoeticTrader directory
 3. Run
     - For Docker Compose : Run `docker compose -f docker-compose-local.yml up -d`
     - For Docker: run `docker build -f docker/Dockerfile . -t tradenote:<tag>`